A fire kills 15 in a Philippine factory, where rains and a wrong address delayed firefighters

 Most of the victims appeared to be factory workers and carpenters who were sleeping in rooms when the fire broke out Thursday morning.

-Some were found dead on an aisle outside the rooms and the factory owner and his child were among the dead, Nahum Tarroza of the Bureau of Fire Protection said.
+Some were found dead on an aisle outside the rooms and the factory owner and his child were among the dead, Chief Superintendent Nahum Tarroza of the Bureau of Fire Protection said.

 Three people survived with injuries by jumping off the second floor of the two-story factory in panic, Tarroza said.
 The three were taken to a hospital.

-The firefighters arrived in about 14 minutes after rain and wind cause flooding and traffic jams and a wrong address was given to firefighters, Tarroza said.
+The firefighters’ arrival was delayed by about 14 minutes after a monsoon-season downpour and wind caused flooding and traffic jams and a wrong address was given to firefighters, Tarroza said.

+Tarroza said he would order an investigation into the firefighters’ delayed response.

 The fire in the Pleasant View residential enclave in Tandang Sora village in suburban Quezon city was extinguished in two hours.
-An investigation was looking into the cause.
+An investigation was looking into the cause and if safety regulations were breached by the factory owner, officials said.

 The factory stored combustible materials and textile used in making apparel and also printed designs on shirts used for business promotions, village officials said.